Caring for the generation

 Q: How do your services dovetail with what is available for free through social services?

-Just because you choose not to access social service care, does not mean you need to loose out on any ta payer backed entitlement.
-You can now receive some money in lieu of services you choose not to access and use it as a contribution toward private arrangements.
-This is called direct payments.
+Just because you choose not to access social service care, does not mean you need to loose out on any tax payer backed entitlement.
+You can now receive some money in lieu of services you choose not to access via the local authority and use it as a contribution toward private arrangements.
+This arrangement is known as direct payments.

 Q: How do you charge me for services and what are the methods of payment?

 A: We extend complete trust with our clients and as such offer invoicing terms on everything we provide.
-You will be invoiced fortnightly in arrears and you can nominate anyone in the family to take care of this and we will email you the invoices as soon as they are created every other Monday.
+You will be invoiced fortnightly in arrears and you can nominate anyone in the family to take care of this and we will email you the invoices as soon as they are created fortnightly on a Monday.
 We accept payment by direct debit, we can assist you in setting this up.
-Find out more about planing for the costs of care in our resources section.
+Find out more about planning for the costs of care in our resources section.